JESWINKNINAN/friendly-kubernetes/How-to-prepare-for-CKA-CNCF/README.md

 # Support For CKA Exam Prepration or Learning Kubernetes

--  If someone want a support for learning or prepraing you want to learn or prepare, please do contact us we will help to you give POC(Exam Details) as a service from devopsmalayalam.io or CNCF Trivandrum.
-Add `jeswinjkn@gmail.com` or `net.gini@gmail.com` as collaborators.
+-  If someone wants support for learning Kubernetes from us please follow the steps

+1. Create a Github repository.
+2. Add `jeswinjkn@gmail.com` or `net.gini@gmail.com` as collaborators.
+3. Raise an issue with details of topic which you want to explore.
+4. We will try to support and create POC for you to explore further.
+5. After completing the POC, pleae raise the review request so as we can support you to complete the project.

 **More details**